How to Manually Install and Use "The Elder Scrolls V: Skyrim" Mods

 The main application window looks quite complicated, but never fear, we are not going to use any of the buttons or options

-Before beginning, a couple of limitations with XnView
+Before beginning, there are a couple of limitations with XnView:

 Click File and then Open and browse to the location of the mod.
 Choose the Textures folder you are interested in, select all the textures and click OK